Katipunan: Kalayaan

 The printing machine used by the First Philippine Republic (now the Casa Real Shrine), where the newspapers La Independencia, El Heraldo de la Revolucion, Kalayaan, and Kaibingan ng Bayan were printed.
 During the Japanese occupation, the "Bulacan Military Area", under Captain Alejo Santos, used this machine, against the Japanese.

 Kalayaan (Liberty/Freedom) was the official organ and newspaper of the Katipunan.
 It was first published March 1896 (even though its masthead was dated January 1896.)
 The first Kalayaan issue has never been followed.

-In 1895, the Katipunan bought an old hand-press with the money generously donated by two Visayan co-patriots Francisco del Castillo and Candido Iban–who returned to the country after working as shell and pearl divers in Australia and had some money from a lottery win.
+In 1895, the Katipunan bought an old hand-press with money donated by two Visayan co-patriots Francisco del Castillo and Candido Iban, who had returned to the country after working as shell and pearl divers in Australia and had some money from a lottery win.
 They bought the press and a small quantity of types from Antonio Salazar's "Bazar del Cisne" on Calle Carriedo, and Del Castillo transported it to the house of Andrés Bonifacio in Santa Cruz, Manila.
 On January 1, 1896, Valenzuela accepted the position as the Katipunan "fiscal" in exchange for Bonifacio's consent to send the printing press to his house in Calle de Lavezares, San Nicolas, Manila, "so that he could assist and edit a monthly publication which would be the Katipunan's main organ".
 Bonifacio agreed, and on mid-January, the press was delivered in San Nicolas.

 The name Kalayaan was suggested by Dr. Pío Valenzuela, which was agreed both by Bonifacio and Emilio Jacinto.
 Even though Valenzuela was chosen to become the editor of the organ, they all decided to use the name of Marcelo H. del Pilar as its editor.
 To fool the Spanish authorities, the Kalayaan was also decided to carry a false masthead stating that it was being printed in Yokohama, Japan.

 That very same month, January 1896, the publication of Kalayaan began.
 Valenzuela expected to complete it by the end of the month and so it was dated as such.
 The existence of the press was kept in utmost secrecy.
 Under the supervision of Valenzuela, two printers, Faustino Duque, a student from Colegio de San Juan de Letran, and Ulpiano Fernández, a part-time printer at El Comercio, printed the revolutionary literature of the society and Kalayaan.